 Another one of Google’s search ranking algorithms is , which is how long a user stays on your website.
 A video does a great job of not only getting your user’s attention, but keeping it for an extended period of time, increasing your dwell time, and potentially, your search engine ranking.

 Best Practices For Using Photo & Video On Your Website

 Hopefully, you’re convinced that your website needs some top-notch visual content.
 Now that you’re on board, let’s go over the best steps to take when getting started.
 Prior to uploading, make sure that what you are creating will help you reach your goals.
 By preparing beforehand, shooting and editing it properly, and using best practices to attract your users, your visual content is bound to stand out from the rest.

 Put Some Thought Into Your Content Before You Upload

 Getting a person to click on your video is only half of the battle.
 Even if you do everything you can to make it look professional and optimize it for web, if it doesn’t get your message across to consumers and lead to engagement and conversions, then it isn’t serving a purpose.
-Take the time before shooting to reflect on your goals and why you think a video or photo shoot would be advantageous for your business.
+Take the time before shooting to reflect on your goals and why you think a video or photo shoot would be advantageous for your business learn more.
 What are you trying to achieve with your visuals?
 Entertainment, education, providing a solution to a common problem?
 How do you want your brand to come off to potential customers?
 Who is your target audience?
 Does your video include a call to action that will alert users to do something once the video is done?
 Getting your ideas organized can help you map out what your main focuses need to be throughout the process.

 Keep an Eye on Your Video Length